 In this case, the pronouns are placed in front of "hubiera/hubiese".

-See also How to say "must have [done something] with the verb deber
+See also How to say "must have [done something] in Spanish with the verb deber

 Want to make sure your Spanish sounds confident?